PraseodymiumSpike/Battalion-Ideas/Battalions/Great Worm.md

 ### Claw
 Moves but doesn't Capture up to 2 Spaces Forward along a Rook Line without jumping, Captures 1 Space Forward along a Rook Line, promotes to Talon, has properties listed below

-En Passant: can be Captured *en passant* as if it were a Medieval Pawn whenever it moves 2 Squares straight Forward, can Capture *en passant* as if it were a Medieval Pawn
+En Passant: can be Captured *en passant* as if it were a Medieval Pawn whenever it Moves 2 Squares straight Forward without Capturing

 Battlefield Movement: can move 1 Space sideways along Rook Lines from or within the Battlefield
 ### Talon